JamesMcFall/WatchTower-CI-Logging/README.md

 ## Usage
 Once that initial setup is done, logging becomes very very simple.

+### Basic logging
+Logging is very straightforward.
+The first parameter specifies which log/stream you want to write into.
+The second parameter is the message to put in the log file (automatically prepended with a date/time in the format specified in the config file).
 ```php
 # Note the first parameter is the logging stream (ie an individual log)
 $this->watchtower->log("registration", "Oh no. Steve tried to enrol again.
 Don't worry, we stopped him!");
 ```

+### Sending a notification email out when an error is logged.
 If you want to notify the email addresses specified in the config file, supply a third parameter of true.

 ```php